Greycampus/pythondjango/postgresql/README.md

-# Configuring Django to use PostgreSQL
+# Install PostgresSQL and create a user

 ## Introdution